Tõnu Tepandi

 Tõnu Tepandi (born 4 July 1948 in Tallinn) is an Estonian actor, singer, teacher, theatre pedagogue, politician, and an Estonian social figure.

 Education and work

-1955–1966 he attended Tallinn 2.
+From 1955 to 1966, Tõnu attended Tallinn 2.
 Secondary School (Tallinna 2.
 Keskkool).
-1966–1970 he attended Tallinn Conservatory, Performing Arts Department, actor specialty.
+Afterward, he pursued his studies at Tallinn Conservatory from 1966 to 1970, specializing in acting at the Performing Arts Department.

-1970–1983 he was actor of Vanemuine Theater.
-1983–1987 he was actor of the Estonian National Youth Theater.
+Following his education, he became an actor at Vanemuine Theater from 1970 to 1983.
+He then moved to Estonian National Youth Theater, where he worked as an actor from 1983 to 1987.

-From 1985 he is lecturer of voice engineering at Estonian Academy of Music and Theatre, School of Performing Arts (since 2006 professor).
+Since 1985, he has also been involved in teaching voice engineering at the Estonian Academy of Music and Theatre, specifically at the School of Performing Arts.
+He became a professor in 2006.